jdjakub/phd-thesis/appendix-bl.md

 \centering\includegraphics[width=10cm]{../../fig/semantics/store-reg-mod.png}
 \end{figure}

-So far, where previously we had `store reg1`, we now have `load reg1` followed by some way of storing `focus` to `destination`.
+So far, where previously we had \lstinline!store reg1!, we now have \lstinline!load reg1! followed by some way of storing `focus` to `destination`.
 We add a `dest` instruction that does exactly this.

-Now, we can translate the old `load myValue`, `store reg1` to `load reg1`, `dest`, `load myValue`, `store-reg`.
+\lstset{morekeywords={dest}}

 \begin{figure}[!h]
 \centering\includegraphics[width=10cm]{../../fig/semantics/dest.png}
 \end{figure}

+Now, we can translate the old \lstinline!load myValue; store reg1! to \lstinline!load reg1; dest; load myValue; store-reg!.
 The inelegance that caused our re-design can be codified as a new heuristic:

 \begin{heuristic}[Interpreter Alignment]
 Ensure the platform interpreter can be translated into the substrate language.